- Home

 Posture is always important, but if you spend a chunk of your day at a desk, you might have concerns about how you’re sitting.

-Sitting down for long periods places extra pressure on your lower back discs, muscles, and joints, which can trigger pain.
-In fact, research shows that pressure within lower back discs is around 30% higher when in a seated position, compared to when standing.
-As a result, in this study, sitting at a desk for 4.5 hours increased muscle stiffness in the lower back.
+Sitting for long periods places extra pressure on your lower back discs, muscles, and joints, which can trigger pain.
+In fact, research shows that pressure within lower back discs is around 30% higher when in a seated position, compared to a standing one.
+As a result, in this study, sitting at a desk for 4.5 hours was associated with increased lower back muscle stiffness.

-Luckily, there are things you can do to prevent back pain caused by sitting, including scheduling regular breaks and adjusting your chair.
+Luckily, there are ways to prevent back pain caused by sitting, including scheduling regular breaks and adjusting your chair.
 Check out this guide to reducing back pain when sitting from UCLA Health to learn more.
 Or, for more general tips, check out our article: 5 exercises to help improve posture.

 6. Get regular exercise

-Research has found that regular exercise can help to reduce back pain flare-ups by almost 50%.
+Research has found that regular exercise can help reduce back pain flare-ups by almost 50%.

 In particular, studies suggest that exercises like Pilates, Tai Chi, yoga, and walking may be the most beneficial.
-This study found that Pilates was 93% likely to reduce pain and, in another study, participants with acute lower back pain noted significant reductions in pain levels after a single session of treadmill walking.
+This study found Pilates was 93% likely to reduce pain and, in another study, participants with acute lower back pain noted significantly reduced pain after a single session of treadmill walking.

-Whether you’re scheduling time for exercise or not, research has noted the importance of moving around regularly and avoiding sitting for long periods.
+Whether you’re scheduling time for exercise or not, research has noted the importance of regular movement and avoiding prolonged sitting.
 So, try to stand up and move at least once an hour.

 Note: It’s important to check with your doctor before adding any new exercises to your routine if you have a specific back injury or other spinal condition.

-Smoking constricts blood vessels, resulting in a reduced flow of oxygen and nutrients to spinal discs.
+Smoking is shown to be a significant risk factor for degenerative spinal disease, particularly lumbar-focused conditions.
 Nicotine has also been found to cause intervertebral discs to lose their elasticity.
-Over time, this can lead to disc degeneration, which is a common cause of back pain.
+Over time, this can lead to disc degeneration, a common cause of back pain.

-Smoking also increases inflammation throughout the body, slows the healing process, and can impair the body’s ability to absorb calcium, which is key for bone health.
+Smoking also increases inflammation throughout the body, slows the healing process, and can impair our ability to absorb calcium, which is key to bone health.

 If you’d like some support and guidance for quitting smoking, check out our article: 7 tips for quitting smoking.